raghuugare/raghuugare.bkup/README.md

 Patterns of all kinds interest & intrigue me.

-Currently, I'm also into Functional Programming, Math, Haskell and Mathematica.
+Currently, I'm also into Functional Programming, Math, & Machine Learning.